The Mark of Zorro chapter 11 Three Suitors

 “Ah—thank you!
 You are thoughtful, I see.
 I am fortunate if I get me a thoughtful wife.”

 sauntered to the door.
 Señorita Lolita rushed into her own room and beat at her breasts with her hands, and tore at her hair a bit, too angry, too enraged to weep.
 Kiss her hand, indeed!
-Señor Zorro had not suggested it—he had done it.
+Señor had not suggested it—he had done it.
 Señor Zorro had dared death to visit her!
 Señor Zorro had laughed as he fought, and then had escaped by a trick!
-Ah, if Don Diego Vega were half the man this highwayman appeared!
+Ah, if were half the man this highwayman appeared!

 She heard the soldiers gallop away, and after a little time she heard Vega depart in her father’s carriage.
 And then she went out into the great room again to her parents.

-See also The Mark of Zorro chapter 23 More punishment
+See also The Mark of Zorro chapter 25 A league is formed

 “My father, it is impossible that I wed with Vega,” she said.